kkruel8100/Bamazon/README.md

 2. The manager is given four options.

-  * Option: View Products for Sale.
+  * Option 1: View Products for Sale.
 This displays all items in inventory with a quantity greater than zero.

 ![Image of Products for Sale](https://github.com/kkruel8100/Bamazon/blob/master/images/managerViewProductsForSale.PNG)

-  * Option: View Products with Low Inventory.
+  * Option 2: View Products with Low Inventory.
 This displays all items with quantities below 5.

 ![Image of Products with Low Quantity](https://github.com/kkruel8100/Bamazon/blob/master/images/managerViewLowQuantity.PNG)

-  * Option: Add to Inventory.
+  * Option 3: Add to Inventory.
 This displays all items listed in the database.
 It prompts the manager to select the item they wish to add stock levels.

 ![Image of Select Product to Add](https://github.com/kkruel8100/Bamazon/blob/master/images/managerAdd1.PNG)